Mowje/hpka/README.md

 ## Technical overview

-On each HTTP request, the client appends some headers :
+On each HTTP request, the client appends some headers.
+This can happen regardless of what HTTP verb is used :

 * HPKA-Req: all the details about the action type, username, public key, as described by the protocol below.
 * HPKA-Signature: the signature of the HPKA-Req field content, hex-encoded